XML RSS

 Breast feeding and alcohol abuse do not mix!

-Alcohol abuse and frequent binge drinking can cause serious side effects in the baby such as failure-to-thrive and slow weight gain and can damage infant motor development.
+Alcohol abuse and binge drinking can cause serious side effects in the baby such as failure-to-thrive and slow weight gain and can damage infant motor development.

 Breastfeeding mothers who frequently consume moderate-to-heavy alcohol levels may inhibit let-down, or milk-ejection reflex and restrict the amount of milk the baby gets.